Equippp Social Impact Technologies Ltd leads gainers in 'B' group

 -

-GPT Infraprojects Ltd, Khadim India Ltd, Sreeleathers Ltd and Mold-Tek Technologies Ltd are among the other gainers in the BSE's 'B' group today, 26 April 2022.
+Khandwala Securities Ltd, Jindal Photo Ltd, Anik Industries Ltd and Veranda Learning Solutions Ltd are among the other gainers in the BSE's 'B' group today, 27 April 2022.

-GPT Infraprojects Ltd, Khadim India Ltd, Sreeleathers Ltd and Mold-Tek Technologies Ltd are among the other gainers in the BSE's 'B' group today, 26 April 2022.
+Khandwala Securities Ltd, Jindal Photo Ltd, Anik Industries Ltd and Veranda Learning Solutions Ltd are among the other gainers in the BSE's 'B' group today, 27 April 2022.

-Equippp Social Impact Technologies Ltd surged 19.97% to Rs 70.6 at 12:01 IST.
+Equippp Social Impact Technologies Ltd soared 19.97% to Rs 84.7 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 3405 shares were traded on the counter so far as against the average daily volumes of 3949 shares in the past one month.
+On the BSE, 33690 shares were traded on the counter so far as against the average daily volumes of 3815 shares in the past one month.

-GPT Infraprojects Ltd spiked 17.72% to Rs 100.65.
+Khandwala Securities Ltd surged 10.00% to Rs 28.6.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 82270 shares were traded on the counter so far as against the average daily volumes of 7906 shares in the past one month.
+On the BSE, 10480 shares were traded on the counter so far as against the average daily volumes of 4049 shares in the past one month.

-Khadim India Ltd soared 14.84% to Rs 266.25.
+Jindal Photo Ltd spiked 9.99% to Rs 227.95.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 22404 shares were traded on the counter so far as against the average daily volumes of 5345 shares in the past one month.
+On the BSE, 16527 shares were traded on the counter so far as against the average daily volumes of 6383 shares in the past one month.

-Sreeleathers Ltd rose 14.27% to Rs 209.75.
+Anik Industries Ltd gained 9.98% to Rs 33.6.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 27867 shares were traded on the counter so far as against the average daily volumes of 4959 shares in the past one month.
+On the BSE, 26363 shares were traded on the counter so far as against the average daily volumes of 7982 shares in the past one month.

-Mold-Tek Technologies Ltd gained 14.01% to Rs 109.85.
+Veranda Learning Solutions Ltd exploded 9.98% to Rs 229.25.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.36 lakh shares were traded on the counter so far as against the average daily volumes of 29883 shares in the past one month.
+On the BSE, 72461 shares were traded on the counter so far as against the average daily volumes of 6.54 lakh shares in the past one month.

 Powered by Capital Market - Live News